 This years Liberation memorial service and afternoon tea will be held at the War Tunnels.
 Sunday 28th April 2019 Commencing at 15.00

-Reading of those who did not return Clive Armstrong
+Names of Those who did not return – Clive Armstrong

 THE SIGNIFICANCE OF BAD WURZACH IN JERSEY’S RECENT PAST